-As the days go by, thoughts of wanting to get back together occur more often.
+As the days go by, thoughts of “I can’t get over my ex” and wanting to get back together occur more often.
 You were so sure it wasn’t right a few weeks ago, but now, you are questioning it.
 A couple days later, you feel so desperate to see him, to know how he’s doing, to find out if he misses you as much as you miss him, that you pick up the phone and call him.
 Next thing you know, you are sleeping together and considering trying to work things out.

 The first night is blissful.
 The second night, still blissful but you know in your heart you made a deal with the devil letting him back in your bed.
 A few days or weeks later, you are back where you were when you first broke up because you realize it truly doesn’t work with the two of you.

-This cycle can keep repeating, or your reconciliation can be a one-time thing.
+This “I can’t get over my ex” cycle can keep repeating, or your reconciliation can be a one-time thing.
 Or, for some, this never happens, and the day it ends, it ends for good.

 But in some cases, even if you know it will never work between the two of you, and even if you stay broken up and you know that’s the right thing, that doesn’t mean you can’t miss him.
 That doesn’t mean you don’t have pain over the loss.
 And, that doesn’t mean you don’t still love and care for him—even through the anger and resentment.

-Even when people say horrible things in a breakup, I don’t think that means you can’t still mourn the breakup.
+Even when people say horrible things in a breakup, you can still mourn the breakup.
 When we break up with someone, we aren’t always missing the actual person, but rather we are missing two other things:

 The idea of what the relationship could have been if he was who you wanted him to be.